Raphael-Boichot/The-TinyGB-Printer/README.md

 - update the PCB
 - test a gazillion game

+## To do maybe in the future
+- add png converter / upscaler

 ## How do I want it to work ?
 - boot without pressing pushbutton: **automatic mode** (green LED), an image is closed automatically when an after margin is detected;
 - boot while pressing pushbutton: **tear mode** (blue LED), an image is closed only when you press the pushbutton.
 Pressing the pushbutton is like tearing paper;